wil3/gymfc/CONTRIBUTING.md

 :+1::tada: Thank you for wanting to contribute to GymFC! :+1::tada:

 Together we can build next
-generation flight control systems and there are many ways you can help.
+generation flight control systems :rocket: :airplane: :helicopter: and there are many ways you can help!

 ## Bug reporting

-## Documentation

-TODO
+Please following these steps when reporting a bug.

+1) Search through the issues to ensure your bug has not already been submitted.
+2) Open a new issue and describe at lengths how the bug can be reproduced.
+3) Provide details of your running environment, the commands you have executed and the full output.
+If necessary, provide any material or scripts needed to reproduce the bug.

 ## Code Contributions
 Please following these steps in order to have your contribution considered by